wiseman-timelord/LlmCppPsAgent/README.md

 # LlmCppPsBot

 ### STATUS: (Upload in 1-2 days)
-* Due to, having to re-create the test script and fixing functions when really import was corrupt, ran out of energy for today, but otherwise, the scripts are mostly figured out and implemented, for the basic version.
-Upload will happen upon upload of working version.
+* Due to, having had to re-create the test script and fixing functions when really import was corrupt, ran out of energy for today, but otherwise, the scripts are mostly figured out and implemented.
+Upload will happen upon completion of basic working version.
 * Work remaining for v1.00...
 1) Interaction code.
 Had to re-create barebones test script, as main program was built on original test script, was good, learned better method of doing the syntax.
 2) 3 Issues with production of values not being passed on to relating functions.